Alausí Canton

 Alausí Canton is a canton in the Chimborazo Province in Ecuador.
 Its seat is Alausí.
 The canton is being promoted as a tourist region, and was named a Pueblo Mágico (magical town) by the Ecuadorian Ministry of Tourism (MINTUR) in 2019.

 Alausi is situated at an average altitude of 2,340 m above sea level.
 The lowest level in the canton is 1,225 m above sea level, in the Huigra parish and the highest is 3,340 m above sea level in Achupallas.

 The total area of the canton is 1,288 km2.
 The average temperature is 14 to 15 C.

-Alausí is located 97 km from Riobamba, in a small valley at the foot of Cerro Gampala, in the depression where the Chanchán River is located.
+Alausí is located 97 km from Riobamba, in a small valley at the foot of Cerro Gampala, in the depression where the Chanchán River flows.

 Subdivision

 The canton is divided into 10 parishes, one urban parish, Alausí, and nine rural parishes: Achupallas, Guasuntos, Multitud, Pistishi, Pumallacta, Tixán, Sibambe, Sevilla, Huigra.